Decelium/decelium_wallet/getting_started_nodejs.md

 ## Further Examples of Use of the Decelium Wallet in Node.js

-For further examples you can consult the unit tests.
+You can consult the unit tests to see further examples.